GoogleCloudPlatform/podcast/site/content/post/episode-103-performance-atlas-with-colt-mcanlis.md

 Mark will be Montreal in December to speak at [Montreal International Games Summit](http://www.migs17.com/en/home/).

 {{< transcript "MARK: Hi, and welcome to episode number 103 of the weekly Google Cloud Platform podcast.
-I am Mark Mandel and I'm here with my colleague, Melanie Warwick.
+I am Mark Mandel and I'm here with my colleague, Melanie Warrick.
 Hello Melanie, how are you doing today?" >}}

 MELANIE: Hey, Mark.
 I'm great.